-The amount of €69 thousand of loss refers to the result of the valuation at equity of the investee company Prestipay S.p.A., a company subject to significant influence.
+The amount of €290 thousand of profit refers to the result of the valuation at equity of the investee company Prestipay S.p.A., a company subject to significant influence.
+In 2020, a loss of €69 thousand was reported for the same investment.